 If you have questions from students or families about how their defaulted or delinquent loans will be impacted once forbearance ends, these resources can help.

 As you know, on March 27, 2020, the Coronavirus Aid, Relief, and Economic Security (CARES) Act was signed into law, suspending loan payments, stopping collections on defaulted loans, and setting interest rates at 0% for a period of 60 days.
-These relief measures have since been extended through Dec.
-31, 2022, announced by the Secretary of the Department of Education, to aid borrowers amid the pandemic.
+These relief measures have since been extended, announced by the Secretary of the Department of Education, to aid borrowers amid the pandemic.

 With an enormous group of borrowers set to go back into repayment at the same time, it’s possible that many who were current on their loans may become delinquent once forbearance ends.

 If they don’t repay successfully, there could be a huge number of borrowers who could default, too – meaning you could potentially see higher delinquency and default rates all at the same time.

 These students and their families may have questions before their loans go back into repayment – and particularly if they were already delinquent or in default when the loans went into forbearance.
 You should have the most updated information available so you can help them take the best course of action.

 For the most up-to-date information and answers to many potential questions, visit or direct students and families to Federal Student Aid’s site for COVID and forbearance information.
 Here you can find frequently asked questions on the numerous situations borrowers may encounter once the forbearance ends.

 This site is updated frequently and is the main source of government information about what the extension of the CARES Act means to federally held student loans.
 There is even a specific section on the page for information regarding loans in default.